Pure Massacre

-"Pure Massacre" is a song by Australian rock band Silverchair, released on 16 January 1995 as the second single from their debut album, Frogstomp (1995).
-It was a successful follow-up to the band's debut number-one single, "Tomorrow" (1994), peaking at number two in both Australia and New Zealand.
-It also reached number 17 on the US Billboard Modern Rock Tracks chart and number 12 on the Billboard Album Rock Tracks chart.
-Silverchair played the song during a live performance on Saturday Night Live on 9 December 1995.
+"Pure Massacre" is a song by Australian rock band Silverchair.
+It was released as the second single from their debut studio album, Frogstomp (1995).
+It was a successful follow-up to the band's debut No. 1 single, "Tomorrow" (1995), peaking at No. 2 in both Australia and New Zealand.
+It also reached No. 17 on Billboards Modern Rock Tracks chart and No. 12 on the Album Rock Tracks chart.
 The song was included on Silverchair's The Best Of: Volume 1 compilation album, released on 13 November 2000.
 A live recording of "Pure Massacre" was included on the bonus "Rarities" CD with the Frogstomp: 20th Anniversary remaster, released on 27 March 2015.

 Lyrics

 According to interviews with lead singer and guitarist Daniel Johns in January 1995 and 1996, the song and its lyrics are inspired by the Bosnian War:

 "It's pretty stupid, war, like that.
 So, it seemed the right thing to write a song about, rather than about the usual--girls or whatever.
 It took about a half an hour; it came straight to my head."